Table of Contents

 Incidence of IBS

 IBS affects 10–15% of all adults, more commonly people below 45 years of age.
 Women are more commonly affected than men (2:1).
-1 out of every 5 individuals is affected with the disease, and the most common age group is 20 to 30 years.
+1 out of every 5 individuals is affected by the disease, and the most common age group is 20 to 30 years.
 The early signs of IBS should be addressed promptly to avoid severe and serious conditions.
 Managing lifestyle, stress, and diet are a few methods of relieving IBS symptoms.
 Proper counseling and medication also improve IBS.

 Pathophysiology of IBS